logo for pulau-pangkor.com

 Sea otters

 Sea otters can be seen at Pangkor island.
-I saw them once at school holiday just in front the Pasir Bogak.
-However, you have better chances to see them when visiting the beaches in between Teluk Batik and Teluk Rubiah where there are a few families living.
+I saw them once during a school holiday just in front the Pasir Bogak.

 Sea otter at the Penang Jetti